Hi, what do you want to do?

 Drought Threatens Huge Man-Made Lake

-Young scholars locate Lake Mead, then read a news article about Lake Mead drying up and how that would effect water and power supplies to the region.
-In this current events lesson, the teacher introduces the article with a map and...
+Students locate Lake Mead, then read a news article about Lake Mead drying up and how that would effect water and power supplies to the region.
+For this current events lesson, the teacher introduces the article with a map and vocabulary...

 Curated OER